 Some rabbits require extra light for reproduction

 Rabbits may require a certain amount of light to continue to reproduce.
-Not all rabbits require this, but if you find that your rabbits stop reproducing during short winter days, then you should take steps to add lighting.
+Not all rabbits require this, but if you find that your rabbits stop reproducing during short winter days, you should add lighting.

 If your cages or rabbit hutch is sheltered in such a way that blocks the light, you can adjust it to allow more light in.
 Instead of using a tarp to protect it from the wind, consider a thick plastic or greenhouse plastic wrapped around the cage.

 This will protect the rabbits from the wind and water, but also allow in more sunlight.